What are antibiotics?

 Side effects of antibiotics

-Antibiotics are associated with many side effects.
-Some side effects are class related but most reactions are specific to the agent in that individual.
+Antibiotics are associated with many side effects, including cutaneous adverse reactions.
+Some side effects are class-related but most reactions are specific to the agent in that individual.

 Some common problems with antibiotics are listed below: